blackdaemon/fzf-scripts/README.md

 ##  Testing

-The scripts are written in and for bash shell.
-To test them in zsh I use docker image.
+The scripts are written in and for `bash` shell bit are compatible with `zsh` shell.
+To test them from `bash` in `zsh` I use docker image.

 ### Prerequisites